For Educators

 Will the Museums restaurants and gift shop be open?

-Retail locations will be open Wednesday – Sunday from May 6th until October 9th.
+Retail locations are open Wednesday – Sunday.
 The Museum Store may be open on select days throughout the off season.
-Click here to learn more.

 What are enrichments?